patriiko/PDFMerger/README.md

 ## Features

+- Automatically scans the `pdfs/` folder for PDF files
-- Merge multiple PDF files into a single file
+- Merges multiple PDF files into a single file
-- Optionally insert a PDF into a specific position within another
-- Ideal for organizing and combining documents
+- Outputs the result to the `merged/` folder as `result.pdf`
+- Skips merge and exits quietly if no PDFs are found

 ## Setup Instructions